 The Tarantula does have layer integration going for it though.
 You can print as finely as 50 microns, at which point the layers are barely perceptible, assuming you’ve set the printer up properly.
 However, it can be difficult to achieve a perfect print since the Tarantula is prone to spool tangles, heating issues, and sticking.

 Initially, we were impressed by the range of materials that this printer could handle.
-That said, there are just too many variables to take care of, at least initially.
+That said, there are just too many variables to look after, at least initially.
 We’d recommend sticking with the basic filaments until you get a feel for this model’s quirks.

 As far as functionality goes, this is a pretty bare-bones printer.
 There’s a small screen so you can control prints when not connected to a PC, but that’s about it.
 Indeed, the features that get people excited online seem to be the ones they’ve added personally.

 At the very least, there is a heated print bed.
 In theory, this should help keep your prints in place, but in practice, it can be extremely difficult to remove them once completed.
-If you like to tinker, this might be a good long-term project, but if you just want something that works consistently, the Tarantula probably isn’t it.
+If you like to tinker, this may be a good long-term project, but if you just want something that works consistently, the Tarantula probably won’t cut it.

 There is one saving grace: the build volume is larger than you’d usually find on an entry-level printer.
 That said, whether you’ll get any advantage from this is unclear, given how often the Tarantula encounters problems.

 It’s true that the TEVO Tarantula is one of the least expensive 3D printers on the market.
 You can pick one up for around $200, and its running costs are fairly low too, thanks to its ability to use third-party materials.
 However, what you save in cash, you pay for with your time.